 This Restaurant Served Up a Taste of Italy with Faux Wood Beams

-We recently received pictures of our Custom Aspen Beams in action - starring as the centerpiece of a nearly-opened Italian restaurant that looks mouthwateringly chic.
+We recently received pictures of our beams in action - starring as the centerpiece of a nearly-opened Italian restaurant that looks mouthwateringly chic.

 Their innovative designer has created an entire ceiling structure using our beams; perfectly recreating the sort of classic timber beamwork you'd see overhead if you tucked into pasta verde or spaghetti bolognaise in Milan or Rome.